-Did you know that 85 percent of the jobs that’ll exist in 2030 haven’t been invented yet?
+Did you know that 85% of the jobs that’ll exist in 2030 haven’t been invented yet?

-Just like most jobs nowadays weren’t a thing 10 years ago, the future also demands a set of new skills that seem to be lacking in employees according to nearly every 9 in 10 managers and executives.
+Which means the future of work also demands a set of new skills that the employees of today may not possess yet, according to nearly 9 in 10 managers and executives.

-This is where employee development becomes critical for the growth of companies.
-This is why companies must invest in employee development in order to stay competitive in today’s work environments.
+This is where employee development becomes critical for the growth of companies and their long term success.
+It’s why companies must invest in employee development to stay competitive in today’s work environments.

-In this guide, you’ll learn about the ins and outs of this concept, from its definition and importance to its types and strategies.
+In this guide, we will explain why it’s necessary to invest in employee development to stay competitive in the workplace of today, and tomorrow.
+You’ll also learn about the ins and outs of this concept, from its definition and importance to its types and strategies.
+Let’s get started!

-Employee development means “the expansion of an individual’s capacity to function effectively in his or her present or future job and work organization” (McCauley & Hezlett, 2001, p.
-314).
+Employee development means “the expansion of an individual’s capacity to function effectively in his or her present or future job and work organization.”

-The goal is not just to improve employee competencies, but it’s also to reduce job insecurity, as your employees will be more confident when it comes to successfully managing changes in the event of job loss or if their current position loses value within the company.
+The goal is not just to improve employee competencies, but also to reduce job insecurity, because your employees will be more confident when it comes to successfully managing changes in the event of crises or business turmoil.

 This is where human resources comes into play.
 The human resources department of a company is responsible for planning, implementing, and managing the developmental process through various employee training and development programs and strategies.